lileddie/F5-Terraform/README.md

 troy@ubuntu18:~/testF5/intranet$
 ```

-## Open Source versions for TF Enterprise
+## Open Source versions of TF Enterprise

-So far we have only tried [Atlantis](https://www.runatlantis.io/) which worked flawlessly to deploy projects, versioning not so much.
-Each Github pull request/merge cloned the repo to a new folder without copying the tfstate file - to avoid errors and duplicate builds, make sure to use a remote and centrally located tfstate file!
+So far we have only tried [Atlantis](https://www.runatlantis.io/) which worked great to deploy projects, versioning not so much.
+Each Github pull request/merge cloned the repo to a new folder without copying the tfstate file - to avoid errors and duplicate builds make sure to use a remote and centrally located tfstate file!
 Included in repo is an atlantis.yaml file for syntax purposes.

 ## Authors